 CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

 It is the policy of Bromley Little Theatre that the welfare of the children and young people is paramount regardless of age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity and that everyone who may use or visit the theatre, has a right to protection from physical, sexual and emotional abuse.
 Children and young people are defined as under the age of 18.
-We also acknowledge our responsibilities in respect of adult volunteers or visitors who might be deemed to be ‘at risk’ because they lack mental capacity.
+We also acknowledge our responsibilities in respect of adult volunteers or visitors who might be deemed to be ‘at risk’ because they are ‘vulnerable’.
+(A Vulnerable Adult is defined in accordance with The Rehabilitation of Offenders Act 1974 (Exceptions) (Amendment) Order 2002 as a person aged 18 or over who has a condition of the following type: (i) a substantial learning or physical disability; (ii) a physical or mental illness or mental disorder, chronic or otherwise, including an addiction to alcohol or drugs; or (iii) a significant reduction in physical or mental capacity.

-Bromley Little Theatre is fully committed to safeguarding the welfare of all children and young people.
+Bromley Little Theatre is fully committed to safeguarding the welfare of all children, young people and vulnerable adults.
 It recognises its responsibility to take all reasonable steps to promote best practice and to protect children from harm, abuse and exploitation.

 - Ensure that volunteers working with children understand their legal and moral obligations to protect children and young people from harm, abuse and exploitation